hokulea/hokulea/documentation/foundation/typography.md

 Hokulea supports typography in three flavors:

-Prosa
+Prose
-: Prosa is used for 99% of the text, the one you are reading at the moment.
+: Prose is used for 99% of the text, the one you are reading at the moment.

 Headings
 : Use for all headings (`h1` - `h4`) and provided utilities (`.t1` - `.t4`).